sontx/mcpadapt/README.md

 pip install mcpadapt[smolagents]
 ```

-Framework supported at the moment: smolagents, langchain (soon).
+Framework supported at the moment: smolagents, langchain.

 You can also add multiple framework comma separated if needed.